Donders-Institute/sms-gateway/README.md

 # sms-gateway
 SMS gateway for sending and receiving SMS messages

+# hardware used:

+The following hardware was used for this project:

+- Raspberry PI 3 with 32GB Micro-SD
+- Huawei 3131 3G USB modem

 # software used:

 The following software was used for making this collection of scripts work: